3F/DllExport/Readme.md

 ### How it works

-Current features was been implemented through [ILDasm](https://github.com/3F/coreclr/tree/master/src/ildasm) & [ILAsm](https://github.com/3F/coreclr/tree/master/src/ilasm) that does the all required steps via `.export` directive.
+Current features has been implemented through [ILDasm](https://github.com/3F/coreclr/tree/master/src/ildasm) & [ILAsm](https://github.com/3F/coreclr/tree/master/src/ilasm) that does the all required steps via `.export` directive.

 **What inside ? or how works the .export directive ?**

-Read about format PE32/PE32+ and start with grammar of asmparse and move to writer:
+Read about format PE32/PE32+ and start with grammar from asmparse and move to writer:

 ```cpp
 ...